 The cornerstone of IoT technologies is smooth network connectivity.
 For instance, the gadgets owned by patients at home and the devices employed within medical facilities are expected to be mutually connected and maintain the ongoing connection with a network.
 RTOS necessarily supports such connectivity protocols as Ethernet, Wi-Fi, IEE 802.15.4, 6LoWPAN etc. Along with this, RTOS allows picking the protocols relevant to a particular custom system in order to save memory and cut budgetary expenditures.
 In case an existing embedded system requires more connectivity protocols, they can be easily added to enrich overall functionality without making changes to the core.

 IoT systems mostly often operate with personal data, and such tasks presuppose security and reliability while processing.
 In the light of this, RTOS needs safe-critical certification to ensure a flawless functioning of devices.
 IoT stack employed by healthcare and transportation services providers should include such certificates as ISO 62304 for medical purposes and SIL3/SIL4 IEC for logistics and transportation field.

 The bottom line

-The development of IoT solutions is a challenging field since it requires vast expertise in costume software development.
-To date, the IoT popularity is soaring, and business leaders and individual clients will face the need of reliable software vendors who would arm consumers with competitive solutions.
+The development of IoT solutions is a challenging field since it requires vast expertise in custom software development.
+To date, as IoT popularity is soaring, business leaders and individual clients face the need for cooperation with reliable software vendors who will arm consumers with competitive solutions.
 At OCSICO, we are ready anytime to create and adjust most complex tech systems to our customers’ business strategies.
-Our work helps clients to make well-informed decisions and to promote success of their businesses around the world.
+Our work helps clients to make well-informed decisions and to promote the success of their businesses around the world.